Would you like to host EAMT 2027? EAMT conference

 Bursaries

 EAMT anticipates funding several applications.
-Selected participants will be announced on the 21st April 2023 and will receive complimentary membership in the EAMT for 2023 and 2024, free registration at the EAMT 2023 conference and paid accommodation in Tampere.
+Selected participants will be announced on 18th April 2025 and will receive complimentary membership in the EAMT for 2025, free registration at the MT Summit 2025 conference and paid accommodation in Geneva.

 Contact for enquiries